As an Amazon Associate, we earn from qualifying purchases made via some of the links below

 “Am I still a submissive if I only act that way in the bedroom?”
 “Am I still doing BDSM if I’m not doing it 24/7?”
 The answer is “of course!” but it’s no wonder that questions like these abound given the amount of conflicting information about BDSM that’s available and how much of it seems to ignore or belittle non-24/7 dynamics.
-If what you’ve read elsewhere makes you feel like an imposter, we’re here to set the record straight.
+But we’re here to set the record straight.
 Bedroom-only dominance and submission (D/s) is just as legitimate as 24/7 D/s.

 The fact is, most kinky people don’t extend their play outside the bedroom.
 And, beyond combating the stereotypical “true dom” in search of a no-limits sub, most of the kink community isn’t interested in policing how you define your role.
 There is a small, yet vocal, minority of 24/7 lifestylers, however, who believe that the terms “dominant” and “submissive” are reserved for 24/7 practitioners and frequently make their views known in online forums, BDSM blogs, and nonfiction books.